b-weintraub/hate-speech/README.md

 ## Discussion/Next steps

-Logistic regression is best performing machine learning model

-Out of the box, BERT does not perform as well as TD-IDF, however more hyper-parameter tuning is required

-Next steps are to look at hate speech trends +/- 1 week around the time of Pittsburgh synagogue shooting to look for any correlation between hate speech and hate crime
+ROC scores suggest that Logistic regression is best the performing machine learning classifier model.
+Out of the box, BERT does not perform as well as TD-IDF, however more hyper-parameter tuning is required.
+Next steps are to look at hate speech trends +/- 1 week around the time of Pittsburgh synagogue shooting to look for any correlation between hate speech and hate crime.

 ## References